Hellelujah

-Hellelujah is the sixth studio album by American rock band Drowning Pool, and is the second album recorded with vocalist Jasen Moreno.
-It was released on February 5, 2016 by Entertainment One Music and was produced by Jason Suecof.
+Hellelujah is the sixth studio album by American rock band Drowning Pool.
+Produced by Jason Suecof, It was released on February 5, 2016, by eOne Music.
 "By the Blood", the first single from the album, was released on November 19, 2015, while the album artwork was revealed the following day.
-The album was recorded throughout 2015.
+It is the second Drowning Pool album recorded with vocalist Jasen Moreno.

 Three singles were released before the album's release: "By the Blood", "Snake Charmer" and "Hell to Pay".